Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Method

-\textbf{Spatial-Aware Channel Attention Module.} Inspired by the work~\cite{xiao2024p}, which reals that the green channel is less effected by the moiré patterns, and observing the visualization curves in Fig.~\ref{fig:first_comp}, we find that the RGB curves are not the same and sometimes they show complementary effect, so we decide to let each channel fully attend to others and adjust the feature.
-We adopt the channel attention mechanism here, which is also commonly used in many tasks like~\cite{xu2024image, restormer, chen2023dual}.
-However, only the channel information is insufficient to precisely restore a moiré image, spatial information is still important to learn from adjacent domain for both texture learning and color projection, as the frequency characteristics or directional patterns of a wave can only be inferred from multiple spatially adjacent points; a single point, in isolation, contains no frequency information.
-So we add the effective Residual Dilated Dense Block (RDDB)~\cite{zhang2018residual, huang2017densely, he2016deep, yu2015multi} for information extraction with a larger receptive field.
-Apart from that, the projection layer in the attention and the FFN module is also important, which is expected to both aggregate the spatial feature and project the channel feature for local-feature and inter-channel learning.
+\textbf{Spatial-Aware Channel Attention Module.} Inspired by the work~\cite{xiao2024p}, which reveals that the green channel is less affected by the moiré patterns, and according to Fig.~\ref{fig:first_comp}, we find that the RGB curves are not the same and sometimes show complementary effects, we decide to let each channel fully attend to others and adjust the feature.
+We adopt the channel attention mechanism here, which is also commonly used in~\cite{chen2023dual, restormer, xu2024image}.
+However, channel information alone is insufficient for precise image demoiréing—spatial information from the adjacent domain remains crucial for texture learning and color projection.
+This is because the frequency characteristics or directional patterns of a wave can only be inferred from multiple spatially adjacent points, instead of a single isolated point.
+We adopt the Residual Dilated Dense Block (RDDB)~\cite{zhang2018residual, huang2017densely, he2016deep, yu2015multi} for feature extraction with a large receptive field.
+Additionally, projection layers in the attention and FFN modules are crucial for aggregating spatial and channel features for local-feature and inter-channel learning.